UBC-Live/Workday/README.md

 ```

 - Raw data will be in `data/raw/` and cleaned data in `data/raw/clean/`.
+- Raw data is in the form of a raw html file, as it is sourced from a workday page.
 - **Note:** The format of the data or CSV file may change as requirements evolve.

 ## Setup Instructions